Carrie Ann Baade: Exhibitions, grants, and awards

 Internationally, her paintings have been included in exhibitions in China, Austria, Germany, France, Poland, Italy, Spain, Mexico, and the Philippines; and featured in exhibitions at the Center for Culture in Warsaw, Museum La Ensenanza in San Cristóbal and the Museo de la Ciudad de Mexico, the Instituto de América de Santa Fe Museo in Granada Spain, and Espace Culturel Mompezat Société des Poètes Françaises in Paris.

 In 2011, Baade curated "Cute and Creepy", a large group exhibit at the Museum of Fine Art at Florida State University of artists in the pop surrealism movement.

+Scissors & Tears (2022) — Baade’s first solo monograph, written by Susan Aberth and published by La Luz de Jesus Press (ISBN 978-1732669734), spans approximately 160 pages and features her allegorical oil paintings, collages, and drawings drawn from two decades of practice.
+The book was released in conjunction with her solo exhibition Sawing a Woman in Half at La Luz de Jesus Gallery in Los Angeles, held from September 10 to October 1, 2022.